-1Adaptive Incentive Engineering (AIE), part of incentive design [63, 66], aims to shape the behaviour of AI/human agents toward specific actions.
-Unlike traditional methods relying on monetary rewards or pricing [23, 92], AIE expands to include a broader range of incentives, including non-monetary rewards, recognition, and social benefits.
+&lt;sup>1We refer to Adaptive Incentive Engineering (AIE) as an approach within the domain of incentive design [63, 66] aimed at influencing the behaviour of AI/human agents towards a specific behaviour.
+Unlike traditional incentive mechanisms that rely on monetary rewards or pricing [23, 92], adaptive incentive engineering encompasses a broader range of incentives, including non-monetary rewards, recognition, and social benefits.
 This approach involves the continuous fine-tuning of incentives based on real-time feedback and an understanding of the evolving context.
-The term "adaptive" highlights the responsiveness and flexibility of the incentive system, acknowledging that environmental conditions, users' preferences, and external factors may change over time vision aims to facilitate the effective, reliable, and trustworthy development and deployment of AI, contributing to the AI community while providing solutions to real-world problems.
+The term "adaptive" highlights the responsiveness and flexibility of the incentive system, acknowledging that environmental conditions, users' preferences, and external factors may change over time.